NethServer/ns8-docs/mail.rst

-The antispam component RSPAMD analyzes emails by detecting and classifying `SPAM <https://en.wikipedia.org/wiki/Spamming>`_ messages using heuristic criteria, predetermined rules and statistical evaluations on the content of messages.
+The antispam component RSPAMD analyzes emails by detecting and classifying `SPAM <https://en.wikipedia.org/wiki/Spamming>`_ messages using heuristic criteria, predetermined rules and statistical evaluations of the content of messages.

-The filter can also check if sender server is listed in one or more block lists (`DNSBL <https://en.wikipedia.org/wiki/Spamming>`_).
-A score is associated to each rule.
+The filter can also check if the sending server is listed in one or more block lists (`DNSBL <https://en.wikipedia.org/wiki/Spamming>`_).
+A score is associated with each rule.

 Total spam score collected at the end of the analysis allows the server to decide what to do with a message.